-Why Kim Kardashian is at the White House
+Kim Kardashian lobbies Trump over inmate

 Who is Alice Marie Johnson?

 Johnson was sentenced to life in prison without parole in 1996 for a first-time, non-violent drug offence.
-She was convicted of being a "telephone mule", relaying messages between drug distributors and sellers.
+She was convicted for her role, along with 15 others, in a large cocaine distribution ring in Tennessee.

 According to her family and supporters, Johnson has been a model inmate who is active in many programmes, including work in the prison hospice.
-She fit all of the criteria for former President Barack Obama's Clemency Project 2014, but was denied just days before the end of his term.
+She fitted all of the criteria for former President Barack Obama's Clemency Project 2014, but was denied just days before the end of his term.

 "This is the last time I'll put my family through the heartache of expectations," Johnson told the BBC at the time.